BibliothecaDAO/master-scroll/docs/game/realms.md

  ## 22 Resources

-Every Realm contains at least one/a combination of the 22 different resources discovered thus far in the Lootverse, each with their varying rarity.
+Every Realm contains at least one (up to 7) of the 22 different resources discovered thus far in the Lootverse, each with their varying rarity.

 ![alt](/img/game/resources.png)